Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Description
 --------- | -------
-username | Username for which password recovery is requested.
+username | Username or email of the user for whom password recovery is requested.

 ### Response Parameters